 Wyndham Lewis v.
 20th Century Fox (2017)

 Representing plaintiff in an idea theft action against 20th Century Fox.
-Case pending.
+Case Settled.

 Large v.
 Emmet-Furla Productions et al. (2017)